 Talking to the Greyhound

 One of the often neglected aspects of training the retired greyhound is knowing how to speak to them so they will respond.
 Keeping in mind that as a racer, the dog has been exposed to a lot of noise and lots of people.
+The dog used to have a lot of attention from the gamblers, who used to used bet on the Greyhounds for example via the platform Unibet New Jersey.
 It will take time for the dog to adjust to the quieter setting of the home.
 However, these dogs are sensitive by nature and need to be spoken to calmly and given reassurance.
 Going to a new home means everything is strange to them, and this breed is suspicious by nature.
 It will definitely take a while for them to adjust to new ownership and routines.

 The Learning Curve